FAForever/wiki-pages/Development/AI/AI-Modding.md

 **BuilderManager Class**
 The BuilderManager class is a base class that the 3 main builder managers use when being instantiated.

 It contains shared functions and data structures used by the builder managers.
 It also contains certain attributes that are common to the managers.
 Some of these are

 Radius - The radius that the builder manager can operate on.
-Used for things like the radius that the platoon former manager will search for units, or the radius that the engineer manager will look when evaluating structures.
+Used as attributes like the radius that the platoon former manager will search for units, or the radius that the engineer manager will look when evaluating structures.
+This is often used by builder conditions to evaluate data.

 LocationType - The name of the builder manager, usually the base name.
-This is a special attribute that can be passed into builder managers via the builder objects as the string ‘LocationType’, it will be automatically set to whatever the LocationType attribute on the builder manager is set to.
+This is a special attribute that can be passed into builder managers via the builder objects as the string ‘LocationType’.
+It will be automatically be set to whatever the LocationType attribute on the builder manager class instance is set to.

-Location - The xyz coordinates of the BuilderManager.
+Location - The xyz coordinates of the BuilderManager instance.

 Note that the other managers often set these variables in their own class for mod compatibility.